 - Where do I feel most like myself during summer?

-Creative & Playful Summer Prompts
+Creative & Playful Summer Journaling Prompts

 - Describe a summer memory using all five senses.